MissDial/API-Integration-Sample-Code-PHP/README.md

-## Installation
+## README

 Create a new database or use existing database.
 Import the database script located at schema/script.sql

-In simple-demo.php change servername, usernameand password from own database
+In simple-demo.php change servername, username and password from own database

 Please note these files should be uploaded on some publicly accessible server (not on localhost)